SrinivasSubra/GETS/README.md

 by Timothy A. Davis and Srinivas Subramanian (see GETS_article.pdf in this directory).

 Nonnegative sparse recovery for a genomics problem.
-NNLS/NNREG optimization problems solved via GETS implementation of Lawson Hanson algorithm.
+NNLS/NNREG optimization problems solved via GETS implementation of the Lawson Hanson algorithm.
 GETS is a C based solver with a MATLAB mexFunction interfaces for the solver and offline stage computations.

 GETS uses CSparse, a concise sparse matrix package by Tim Davis.